-In addition, for Mr. Alan Miller and the Company's other named executive officers, the Compensation Committee reviewed data prepared in early 2016 by Pay Governance LLC that compared the Company's executive compensation levels to data for comparable positions from two reference points: a primary reference of other similar companies within the healthcare industry; and a secondary reference of size-adjusted (by revenues) data from the broader general industry.
-Data for the primary reference were drawn from publicly filed proxies of peer healthcare companies, and data for the secondary reference were drawn from publicly filed proxies.
+In addition, for Mr. Alan Miller and the Company's other named executive officers, the Compensation Committee reviewed data prepared in early 2017 by Pay Governance LLC that compared the Company's executive compensation levels to data for comparable positions from two reference points: a primary reference of other similar companies within the healthcare industry; and a secondary reference of size-adjusted (by revenues) data from the broader general industry.
+Data for the primary reference were drawn from publicly filed proxies of peer healthcare companies, and data for the secondary reference were drawn from published compensation surveys covering a range of companies and industries.
 Data were compiled for all elements of compensation including base salary, annual incentive opportunity, and equity/long-term incentive awards.
-These data, as well as Company-specific factors including the prior year performance of our executives and the Company's operating and shareholder return performance relative to our competitors, were considered by the Committee in determining 2016 compensation for Mr. Alan Miller and our other named officers.
-In light of the above factors, the Compensation Committee approved the base salary, annual cash incentive opportunity, and long-term compensation award to each of the named executive officers in 2016 and believes that the forms and amounts of compensation for each year adequately reflect our compensation goals and policies.
+These data, as well as Company-specific factors including the prior year performance of our executives and the Company's operating and shareholder return performance relative to our competitors, were considered by the Committee in determining 2017 compensation for Mr. Alan Miller and our other named officers.
+In light of the above factors, the Compensation Committee approved the base salary, annual cash incentive opportunity, and long-term compensation award to each of the named executive officers in 2017 and believes that the forms and amounts of compensation for each year adequately reflect our compensation goals and policies.